 For a long time now, philosophers have questioned and developed physiological and psychological quests that demand determination, patience, and logic to work out.
-Such mental activities were particularly widespread in most of the historical civilizations, making our primitive types of puzzles, and the most common of these early forms of puzzles was the maze, which was an actual life-size maze.
+Such mental activities were particularly widespread in most of the historical civilizations, making our primitive types of puzzles.
+The most common of these early forms of puzzles was the maze which was an actual life-size maze.

-However, the benefits of puzzles rely on various factors which include the capacity of psychological endurance, the degree of commitment to solving puzzles, and whether an individual does or does not opt for the more demanding puzzles.
-Furthermore, scientists have discovered that solving puzzles on a daily basis more often than not, results in the best possible benefits.
+However, the benefits of puzzles rely on various factors which include, including the capacity of psychological endurance, the degree of commitment to solving puzzles, and whether an individual does or does not opt for the more demanding puzzles.
+Furthermore, scientists have discovered that solving puzzles on a daily basis, more often than not, results in the best possible benefits.

 It is also a verified fact that puzzles are beneficial for every age, seeing that the young possess highly malleable minds while adults and seniors are more vulnerable to recollection difficulties.
 Jigsaw puzzles are particularly useful for our short-term memories mainly because it needs a recollection of shapes and colors, plus an imagination of the bigger picture, in determining what pieces fit together.

 Puzzles typically necessitate trials and errors along with the utilization of a systematic approach.
-Through formulation of theories and testing these hypotheses, we gain the benefits of combining creativity with an empirical examination, and this type of imagination often leads to innovative, precognitive and efficient problem-solving skills in any of the various fields.
+Through formulation of theories and testing these hypotheses, we gain the benefits of combining creativity with an empirical examination.
+This type of imagination often leads to innovative, precognitive and efficient problem-solving skills in various fields.